George Rankin: Early life

 Rankin was born at Bamawm, Victoria, the tenth child of Irish farmer James Rankin and Sarah, née Gallagher.
 He attended the local state school and became a farmer.
 In 1907, he joined the Militia, and was commissioned in the 9th Light Horse Regiment in 1909.
 He married Annie Isabella Oliver at Rochester, Victoria on 7 July 1912.
 In 1914, he was appointed a lieutenant of the Australian Imperial Force and posted to the 4th Light Horse Regiment.

 Military service

 Rankin served in the 4th Light Horse Regiment and reached Gallipoli in May 1915, was wounded in July, became a captain in December, and a major in March 1916.
 He also served in the Sinai, and was second in command of his unit from August 1917.
 Rankin was present at the famous charge at Beersheba on 31 October, and in 1918 was awarded the Distinguished Service Order (DSO) for his gallantry.
 His leadership subsequently earned him a Bar to his DSO.
+The bar's citation reads:

 After the conclusion of the war, Rankin was sent to Egypt to suppress a rebellion, after which he returned to Australia.
 He returned to the Militia, becoming a brigadier in 1936 and a major general in 1937.
 During this time, he developed an interest in politics, in particular the Country Party.